Verified Foundations for Differential Privacy: Obtaining Performant Samplers from Lean

+We have deployed \sampcert{}'s verified sampling algorithms at \AWS{}.
+While \sampcert{}'s differentially private query implementations are also executable, we have not yet deployed them, in part because integrating these queries directly into existing, large-scale applications and libraries for differential privacy would be more challenging.
+In particular, these queries have a more complex interface and interactions with surrounding library code, and the existing implementations at \AWS{} are integrated as part of a highly optimized database.
+In contrast, it is easier to deploy routines for generating random samples, since they have a simple interface and are already typically treated as black box library components.
+Since researchers have previously identified bugs in sampling algorithms as sources of privacy vulnerabilities, integrating these samplers is a way to provide incremental benefits from verification.

-Deployment of our formally verified sampling algorithms means providing an interface for projects outside of \lean{} to call and execute our \slang{} samplers.
-Fortunately, the \lean{} compiler provides an extensible C++ compiler for programs written in its computable fragment.
-In \sampcert{} we leverage a small trusted codebase in order to compile \slang{} programs to C++, which can serve as an efficient intermediate language\footnote{We also provide Python interface to \sampcert{} samplers, via Python's C++ FFI.
-This requires an additional external function.} suitable for deployment at scale by AWS.
+Deployment of our formally verified sampling algorithms requires providing an interface for projects outside of \lean{} to call and execute our \slang{} samplers.
+In \sampcert{} we leverage a small trusted codebase in order to compile \slang{} programs to conventional languages like C++ and Python, which are languages suitable for deployment at scale by \AWS{}.